ashr123/Knowledge-base-for-Word-Prediction/README.md

 	3. `jarFileName` - The name of the jar you've created at step 2 **without extension**.
 	4. `instanceCount` - The number of EC2 instances in the cluster.
 	5. `region` - The region of your cluster you want to create.
+	6. `singleLetterInAWordRegex` - A regex expression, that determains what are the legal characters in a word.
+	7. `wordsBucket` - The bucket containing the records in "short" form, i.e `heb-all` or `eng-us-all`.
 5. Run `il/co/dsp211/assignment2/Main.java`.
 6. The final output will be presented inside `FinalOutput` folder.